Lower Back Protocol with Fascial Release

 While professional myofascial release sessions are ideal, your self-care efforts between treatments are just as important.
 Here are simple homework assignments you can expect from me after your treatment that will support your lower back at home:

-• Self-massage tools: Soft, 4" myofascial release massage balls can help target tight spots, but sink into them gently.
+Self-massage tools: Soft, 4" myofascial release massage balls can help target tight spots, but sink into them gently.
+Place them any spots on your body that are hot, hard, or tender.

-• Regular movement: Avoid staying in one position for too long to keep fluid motion of your fascia and muscles.
-It is easy to get stuck in certain spots like the Fascial Fan above your hip bone or the place between your shoulder blades where your Angel Wings might attach.
-Once the fascia gets dehydrated and stuck, it can entrap nerves or become inflamed.
+Regular movement: Avoid staying in one position for too long to keep fluid motion of your fascia and muscles.
+It is easy for tension to get stuck in certain spots like the Fascia Fan above your hip bone or the place between your shoulder blades where your Angel Wings might attach.
+Once the Fascia Fan gets dehydrated and stuck, it can entrap nerves or become inflamed.

 When to Seek Professional Help

 Many people with chronic lower back pain find that traditional treatments only mask symptoms.
-When I'm practicing massage, my approach helps rehydrate the fascia so it can slide with fluidity, which can reduce pain signals and improve function.
-It’s not a quick fix, but with consistent practice, you can train your body into a new supportive posture, which supports long-term healing.
+When I'm practicing massage at my massage studio in Las Vegas, my approach helps rehydrate the fascia so it slides with fluidity, which can reduce pain signals and improve function.
+It’s not a quick fix, but with consistent practice, you can train your body into a new posture that requires less effort, which supports long-term healing.

 If your lower back pain is severe, persistent, or accompanied by numbness or weakness, consult a healthcare professional.
 Myofascial release can be a helpful part of a comprehensive treatment plan but should be done safely and with guidance if you have underlying conditions.
 If you are in Las Vegas, massage therapy might be in your near future!
 Book an appointment with me.